On-demand Insurance Platform, Thimble Raises $22M Series A Funding

 “Our long-term goal is to build the epic insurance business for small businesses that want to succeed on their own terms,” Jay Bregman, its Founder and CEO, said.
 “They can work as they want, they can get their [insurance coverage] certification instantly, etc. We think this is the foundation of a very large, diversified business.”

-While this is their business aim and business model that is encouraging more people to invest in On-demand insurance development, one thing that is also making people wonder is their idea of picking the name Thimble.
+While this is their business aim and business model that is encouraging more people to think about entering the On-demand market after getting acquainted with On-demand insurance app development cost estimate, one thing that is also making people wonder is their idea of picking the name Thimble.

 Thimble, as per the founder, perfectly fits to their core business goals.
 It is a metal cap that is worn on fingers while sewing to provide somewhat safety.
 And this is what they do.